 A bold, undulating glass construction rises above the historic Kaispeicher at the western tip of HafenCity: the Elbe Philharmonic Hall extends a warm welcome to all visitors to Hamburg.
 Since its opening, the Elbphilharmonie Concert Hall has undoubtedly become Hamburg's architectural and cultural landmark and symbolises the spirit of a deeply musical city.

-The festive opening of the Elbe Philharmonic on 11 and 12 January 2017 in HafenCity drew an unparalleled international response.
+The festive opening of the Elbe Philharmonic on January 11, 2017 in HafenCity drew an unparalleled international response.
 For months, Hamburg's new landmark remained at the centre of the international press.
 Well over 12 million visitors have since flocked to Hamburg to enjoy the panoramic view from the Plaza.

 Music for all in the Elbphilharmonie